Why a fireball may light up the sky over several states tonight

-ST. LOUIS (KTVI) – A fireball may light up the sky in several states Monday night as a Space X capsule reenters the atmosphere.
+ST. LOUIS, Mo.
+(KTVI) – A fireball may light up the sky in several states Monday night as a Space X capsule reenters the atmosphere.

 Space X’s Crew Dragon capsule will splash down off the coast of Florida around 9:30 p.m.
 CST, resulting in a possible fireball and loud sonic boom, according to the Naval Construction Battalion Center (NCBC) in Gulfport.